davda54/generating-music/README.md

-# Attachment
+# Artificial Composition of Multi-Instrumental Polyphonic Music

+## Abstract

+We propose a generative model for artificial composition of both classical and popular music with the goal of producing music as well as humans do.
+The problem is that music is based on a highly sophisticated hierarchical structureanditishardtomeasureitsqualityautomatically.
+Contrarytoother’swork, we try to generate a symbolic representation of music with multiple different instruments playing simultaneously to cover a broader musical space.
+We train three modules based on LSTM networks to generate the music; a lot of effort is put into reducing high complexity of multi-instrumental music representation by a thorough musical analysis.
+Our work serves mainly as a proof-of-concept for music composition.
+We believe that the proposed preprocessing techniques and symbolic representation constitute a useful resource for future research in this field.

+## Overview

-The whole attachment is divided into four different folders that are briefly described below.
+The repository is divided into four different folders that are briefly described below.
 More details can be found in readme files contained in each of them.

 ## Analyzer